blinkhash/foundation-v1-server/README.md

         "M8ucqBhn5zfwYiCG6W1KoHZ9buymbedFov": 1.5,
     },
 }
 ````

 You can create as many of these pool files as you want.
 If you are creating multiple pools, ensure that they have unique stratum ports.
 For more information on these configuration options, see the [pool module documentation](https://github.com/blinkhash/blinkhash-stratum-pool#module-usage).

 #### 4) Starting the Pool

-In order to start the pool, run the following line of code.
+In order to start the pool, simply run the following line of code.

 ```
 npm run start